200-Hour Yoga Teacher Training

 This community-oriented, Yoga Alliance-certified training draws upon the traditions of bhakti, yoga therapy, ayurveda, and the Yoga Sutras of Patañjali to provide diverse perspectives and experiences that will strengthen your personal practice and prepare you to share yoga with ALL Beings!

-Led by Kelly Watson (RYT-500, ERYT-200) and Meghan Leigh (LMT, RYT-500), this training will deepen your understanding of asana, pranayama, mantra, mudra, anatomy & physiology, yoga philosophy, sequencing, and the business of yoga.
+Led by Kelly Watson (ERYT-500) and Meghan Leigh (LMT, ERYT-500), this training will deepen your understanding of asana, pranayama, mantra, mudra, anatomy & physiology, yoga philosophy, sequencing, and the business of yoga.
 The five elements (Earth, Water, Fire, Air, and Space) will provide a helpful lens through which we will explore the interconnectedness of these topics.
-All students will design, lead, and receive feedback on two full-length yoga classes (beginner and intermediate/advanced).
+All students will design, lead, and receive feedback on a full-length yoga class.

 Winter/Spring 2019 Schedule